YoussefEhab2001/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Shell, I/O Redirections and filters\n
+Shell, I/O Redirections and filters

-0-hello_world : Write a script that prints “Hello, World”, followed by a new line to the standard output.\n 1-confused_smiley : Write a script that displays a confused smiley "(Ôo)'.\n 2-hellofile : Display the content of the /etc/passwd file.\n 3-twofiles : Display the content of /etc/passwd and /etc/hosts.\n
+0-hello_world : Write a script that prints “Hello, World”, followed by a new line to the standard output.

+1-confused_smiley : Write a script that displays a confused smiley "(Ôo)'.\n 2-hellofile : Display the content of the /etc/passwd file.\n
+3-twofiles : Display the content of /etc/passwd and /etc/hosts.\n